Dominic Barberi: Beatification and legacy

+Barberi's spiritual writings were approved by theologians on 12 April 1905 and 20 November 1940.
+His cause was formally opened on 14 June 1911, granting him the title of Servant of God.
+He was declared Venerable by Pope Pius XI on 16 May 1937.

 Barberi was beatified by Pope Paul VI in 1963, during the Second Vatican Council.

 Barberi is best remembered for his part in Newman's conversion, but is also commemorated for his work in the efforts to return England to the Catholic faith in the 19th century.
-In his years in England Barberi established three churches and several chapels, preached innumerable missions and received hundreds of converts, not only Newman, but others such as Spencer and Dalgairns.
+In his years in England, Barberi established three churches and several chapels, preached innumerable missions and received hundreds of converts, not only Newman, but others such as Spencer and Dalgairns.

+Barberi is commemorated in the dedication of the Roman Catholic church in Wokingham Road, Earley, near Reading, to 'Our Lady of Peace and Blessed Dominic Barberi'.
+The former Parish of Blessed Dominic Barberi, which existed briefly in Lower Earley, had been named for him.

 A relic of Barberi was given to Monsignor Keith Newton, Ordinary of the Personal Ordinariate of Our Lady of Walsingham, for the ordinariate to be kept at Our Lady of the Assumption Church, Warwick Street.

 Literary works

 Among Barberi's works are courses of philosophy and moral theology; a volume on the Passion of Our Lord; a work for nuns on the Sorrows of the Blessed Virgin, "Divina Paraninfa"; a refutation of de Lamennais; three series of sermons; and various controversial and ascetic works.
 One of Barberi's most famed works was his 'Lamentation of England', in which he used the words of the Prophet Jeremiah to express the lamentations of English Catholics.